vishwajitvm/FastAPI-Integrations-Hub/README.md

 This project demonstrates a scalable Proof of Concept (PoC) for integrating **Zoho Single Sign-On (SSO)** using OAuth 2.0 and OpenID Connect (OIDC) with Python Flask.

-> ✅ Refactored using Flask Blueprints for clean, maintainable, and scalable code!
+> ✅ Refactored using Flask routers for clean, maintainable, and scalable code!

 ---